jboss-developer/jboss-brms-quickstarts/helloworld-bpmsuite/README.md

    * It will prompt you with a message: "Also save possible changes to project?".
 Click `Yes`.
    * You are prompted for a comment.
 Add a comment and click on `Save` button.

 This deploys the `org.jboss.quickstarts.brms:bpms_project:6.1.0` artifact to the BRMS Maven repository.
-You can verify the deployment choosing menu option `Deployment` --> `Artifact Repository`.
+You can verify the deployment choosing menu option `Deploy` --> `Deployments`.

 Run the Tests